Publications

 • Formalize and communicate commitments and positions.

-• Inform, encourage and support.
+• Inform, encourage, support.

 • Promote responsible data management.